vegaprotocol/specs/protocol/0004-AMND-amends.md

 ## Version numbering

 To keep all versions of an order available for historic lookup, when an order is amended the new version of the order has a new version number so we can correctly identify when fields have changed.
 Each version of the order is stored in the storage system and the key will need to use the version number to prevent newer orders overwriting orders that have the same `orderID`.
-No-op amends that only update the `UpdatedAt' timestamp do not increment the version number.
+No-op amends that only update the `UpdatedAt` timestamp do not increment the version number.

 ## Pseudo-code / Examples